 We love teaching kindergarten to all of our new Parkwood Panthers!
 There are many goals we work toward achieving in kindergarten.
 Among the most important of those goals is for each of our students to become an independent thinker and to develop a lifelong love of school.

 In kindergarten we follow the Common Core State Standards, however we have specifically targeted some skills that are more critical for math success for this year and the years beyond.
-Please help us help your student by ensuring that they are experts in the standards below:

 - I can write numbers 0-20 and match objects to those numbers.